 In the vacuum, between SurveyForce and Salesforce Surveys, lots of survey products appeared on the AppExchange.
-There are currently 10 AppExchange products, but only two, SurveyForce and SurveyVista (more on this one later), are native Salesforce implementations.
+There are currently 10 AppExchange products, but only three, SurveyForce, SurveyVista (more on this one later), and Simple Survey, are native Salesforce implementations.

 Early 2014, GetFeedback was launched.
 The company was started by former Salesforce employees, and Salesforce was an early investor.
 GetFeedback introduced new question types like NPS (Net Promoter Score) and CSAT (Customer Satisfaction).
 It also made sure its surveys looked great on your smartphone.
 The product is still widely used by Salesforce for its own customer feedback.
 In August 2019, GetFeedback was acquired by SurveyMonkey, another leader in surveys with an AppExchange product.
 SurveyMonkey’s integration with Salesforce is good, but not native.